redhat-openstack/website/source/uncategorized/testedsetups-2014-01.html.md

 ## Example Entry

 Here's how you might fill out an entry once you've tested it.
 Mark a given test "Good" or "Fail", as appropriate, and link to any tickets that you've opened as a result, and to any place where you've written up your test notes.
+Mark as Workaround if you have a failure but can get past it.
+Link to your writeup of the workaround.

 | Config Name                                                    | Release          | BaseOS    | Status                                       | HOWTO                                               | Who    | Date       | BZ/LP                                                              | Notes Page |
 |----------------------------------------------------------------|------------------|-----------|----------------------------------------------|-----------------------------------------------------|--------|------------|--------------------------------------------------------------------|------------|